Americas, Riverside baseball tabbed as some of top teams in Texas

 EL PASO, Texas (KTSM) – The Americas and Riverside baseball teams will head into the final week of the Texas high school baseball regular season with a lot of confidence as the two programs received statewide recognition on Monday.

-In the latest Diamond Pro/THSB Top 25 poll, both the Trail Blazers and Rangers were listed.
+In the latest Diamond Pro/THSB Top 25 poll, both the Trail Blazers and Rangers earned spots on the list.

 Americas was ranked 19th in the Diamond Pro/THSB Class 6A Top 25 poll.
 The Trail Blazers currently hold a 26-6 overall record and 13-2 District 1-6A record.